Senzing/docker-compose-postgresql-demo/README.md

     sudo docker-compose up
     ```

-    **Note:** `senzing-app` errors will be seen in the log until the database has been initialized in the next step.
+    **Note:** The log will show errors from `senzing-app` until the database has been initialized in the next step.

 ### Initialize database